SpeederXD/SpeederXD.github.io/README.md

 # SpeederXD.github.io
-this is Ware i will be posting my Minecraft mod packs
+this is Where i will be posting my Minecraft mod packs